 Evergage has created the first and only real-time web personalization platform that covers every point that marketers have been waiting for in a web personalization solution:

 - Real-time analytics.
 Tracks website visitors, signed-in users, and entire accounts in real-time.
 A complete view of customer engagement in the past and the now.

 - Real-time response.
-That means responding to who people are, what they have done with your business and what they are doing in the moment, instantly.
-Finally, making big data actionable in real-time.
+That means responding to who people are, what they have done with your business and what they are doing in the moment, instantly — making big data actionable in real time.

 - Captures attention and drives action.
-Personalize inline content, and trigger dynamic on site messages such as header bars, popups, tooltips, and task lists.
+Personalize inline content and recommendations, and trigger dynamic on site messages such as header bars, popups, tooltips, and task lists.
 All based on user behavior.

 - Ridiculously easy implementation.
 The Evergage point-and-click Visual Editor allows anyone to use personalize their site or web app in minutes, without coding.

 - Works throughout the customer lifecycle.
-Nurture anonymous website visitors to free trials, convert free trials to paying customers, guide customers to success, and create brand advocate.
+Nurture anonymous website visitors to free trials, convert free trials to paying customers, guide customers to success, and create brand advocates.

 Some could consider this blog post as real-time marketing.
 We saw the overwhelming conversation about real-time marketing and felt compelled to share our take on the subject, while the conversation was popular in the media.
 The term is trending, and we saw an opportunity to inject our brand into the conversation.